197

 |free from hatred::free from animosity, friendly [averī]| among the hateful;

-Among those who are hostile,
+among those who are hostile,

-we dwell free from animosity.
+we dwell free from hostility.

 198